game-of-nfts/gon-testnets/README.md

 To participate, please note that:

-- Employees of Organizer Teams (IRISnet,Uptick, Stargaze, Juno) are eligible to participate, but ineligible for rewards.
+- Employees of Organizer Teams (IRISnet, Uptick, Stargaze, Juno) are eligible to participate, but ineligible for rewards.
 (There may be more organizer teams involving in Phase 1, according to future coordination)
 - GitHub account has been registered more than one year.

 ## Overview